jhumelsine/jhumelsine.github.io/_posts/2025-12-23-prototype.md

 }
 ```

-This is the technique that I'll use in the Use Case (TBD).
+This is the technique that I'll use in the [Use Case](https://jhumelsine.github.io/2025/12/23/prototype.html).

 #### Acquisition Summary